Gallery of Images for all CMBs

 Photos, maps and drawings

 We seek good additions to this gallery of photos, maps and drawings relevant to the 4.2" mortar, chemical mortar battalions, and the men that served in them.
-To submit an item for consideration, send it as an attachment to e-mail (my name is Bruce Elliott and my address is belliott@mcttelecom.com ).
+To submit an item for consideration, send it as an attachment to e-mail (my name is Rodney Young and my address is rodyoung@gvtc.com ).
 Items must meet these conditions: the resolution and other aspects must be of good quality; the format must be either JPG or GIF (JPG is best for photos, GIF is best for maps and drawings); and there should be reasonable identification information supplied in the e-mail message date (at least the year), unit (down to squad level if possible), location (at least the country), names of recognizable people to the extent possible, and other information of interest to the viewer, such as circumstances at the time, unit being supported, the campaign and so on.

 These two photos, digitized by Tom Spoehr, are taken from the 3-volume history of the Chemical Warfare Service in WWII, published in 1959 by the Army's Office of Military History.